flextremedev/react-type-check/README.md

 ## The solution

-`react-type-check` checks if the value is some sort of a React component and also tells Typescript if it is.
+`react-type-check` checks if the value is some sort of a React component and also tells TypeScript if it is.

 ## Getting started